Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Two Key Estimates

 \section{Two Key Estimates}

 In this section, we prove two lemmas which we need in \cref{s:conv} and \cref{s:weakconvergencefinal} to establish weak convergence.
 These are similar to estimates we would need to directly prove tightness of the sequence $\mathbb{Q}^{(N)}_{L;u,v}$.
-As a consequence of these results, this section also contains a proof that the collection of partition functions $Z^{(N)}_{L;u,v}$ is bounded, and that $\mathcal{Z}_{u,v}$ is finite.
-We begin by stating these lemmas, which are essentially similar results; each provides a bound with a helpful dependence on $x$ for the expectation of the Radon-Nikodym derivative over the random walk (respectively, Brownian) path measure.
+As a consequence of these results, this section also contains a proof that the collection of partition functions $\mathcal{Z}^{(N)}_{L;u,v}$ is uniformly bounded in $N$, and that $\mathcal{Z}_{L;u,v}$ is finite.
+We begin by stating these lemmas, which are essentially similar results; each provides a bound with a helpful dependence on $x$ for the expectation of the unnormalized weight over the random walk (respectively, Brownian) path measure.